hangts/claude-code-proxy/README.md

    }
    ```

-3. **That's it!** Your Claude Code client will now use the configured backend models (defaulting to Gemini) through the proxy. 🎯
+3. **That's it!** Your Claude Code client will now use the configured backend models through the proxy. 🎯

 ## How It Works 🧩